Top Poster: Dan (24,099)

 related to cracking often lead into discussions of illegal activities.

-A staff member will close threads related to "cracking".
+A staff member will close threads related to "cracking" and other illegal activities.

 9).
 Don't post homework